 |---|---|---|

-| query | Semantic search over published knowledge entries | public |
+| query | Hybrid semantic + full-text search over published knowledge entries | public |

 | get_siwe_message | Generate a SIWE challenge message ready for wallet signing | public |

-| erc8004_auth | Verify a signed SIWE message and get a session token | public |
+| erc8004_auth | Verify a signed SIWE message and issue a session token | public |

 | publish | Submit a new knowledge entry for Guardian evaluation | session |